runbuggyinc/api-docs-src/shippers/guides/TestingInReference.md

  more information.
 Copy the access token.
 2. Navigate to the API operation you wish to test.
 For example, [Order creation](https://runbuggy.docs.stoplight.io/reference/orders/orders/createorderusingpost).
 3. Under [Send a Test Request](https://runbuggy.docs.stoplight.io/reference/orders/orders/createorderusingpost#send-a-test-request), you will see an $$.env var called `Authorization`.
 Set the value to `Bearer {Your Token}`.
-4. Click send to perform the Test Request.
+4. Click *Send* to perform the Test Request.

 After setting the Authorization value once, it should be pre-populated on subsequent pages.